-LocoSoco Group Plc develop and introduce products, services & technology through a growing distributed network of community partners.
+LocoSoco Group Plc develop and introduce products, services & technology through a growing network of community partners.

 We believe in incentivising the change we need to see in the world and tackle this by building “enablers” that contribute to the UN’s 17 sustainable development goals and profit with purpose.